yozlet/event-sender/README.md

 # Event Sender for Honeycomb

-A Python script that generates realistic web application events and sends them to Honeycomb with proper historical timestamps.
+A Python script that generates a large chunk of realistic web application events and sends them to Honeycomb with proper historical timestamps.
+Use this when you need to backfill multiple weeks of historical data in short order.

 ## Features